Cost Centre Analysis for Growing Businesses

 12 minutes

-A cost center is a department or function within a business that incurs costs but does not directly generate revenue.
-Common cost centers in an eCommerce business include:
+A cost centre is a department or function within a business that incurs costs but does not directly generate revenue.
+Common cost centres in an eCommerce business include:

 • Marketing: This includes all of the costs associated with acquiring new customers, such as advertising, content creation, and social media.